Inbound Marketing Agency Pricing in 2025

 Agencies may write content in-house or outsource it to freelancers, and rates often vary according to experience level, content length, and how much a customer is willing to pay.

-As with other services on this list, better quality content (content that is well-researched, well-written, proofread, original, and highly useful to the reader) typically performs better in search results, which can lead to a good ROI.
+As with other services on this list, better quality content (content that is well-researched, well-written, proofread, original, and highly useful to the reader) typically performs better in search results, which can lead to better ROI.

 Social media marketing includes services like creating social media content, managing social media accounts, creating social media ad campaigns, planning a social media strategy, reporting on social media analytics, and setting up social media accounts.

-Fall 2023’s CMO survey reported that B2B companies were currently spending 12%-15% of their marketing budget on social media.
+Spring 2025’s CMO survey reported that companies were currently spending 11.3% of their marketing budget on social media.

 In your agency vetting process, you may see numbers higher or lower than these estimates, according to all the different variables we outlined earlier in this section, but hopefully this can give you a general idea.